 Computer Science—Data Analytics (MSc, full-time or part-time)

 Almost everything we do results in data being created and stored somewhere.
 Individuals, communities, business and governments face major challenges in harnessing all this data to create knowledge that will underpin a healthier, safer, more productive world.
-There is a global shortage of talent and expertise in Data Analytics and Data Science.
+There is an acute global shortage of talent and expertise in Data Analytics and Data Science.
+Due to the strong demand for these graduates and the leading edge quality of this particular programme, annual demand for places on the programme is extremely competitive.

 Applications and Selections